 If you’re getting a personal loan to help pay your other debts, go to Agensi Kaunseling & Pengurusan Kredit (AKPK) first and get some financial counselling.
 This is so you don’t make yourself worse off than before!

-So, be careful and always live only within your means.
-Don’t take on any debt that you can avoid.
+So, only take a loan that you can afford to repay and don’t take on any debt that you can avoid.